-HCD finds that the proposed amendment to the 2019 CCR, title 24, CEBC, part 10, may result in reasonable costs or costs savings to the public because it updates health and safety standards, provides for the most recent methods and materials of construction, and promotes affordable costs.
-The HSC, section 17950, mandates that the application of published building standards be applied on a statewide basis, which assists in uniformity and cost affordability.
-The proposed amendments also implement fire and structural safety provisions adopted into statute and provide for increased availability of housing.
+HCD finds that the adoption by reference of the 2021 IEBC with amendments into the 2022 CEBC, CCR, Title 24, Part 10, results in reasonable costs or costs savings to the public because it updates health and safety standards, provides the most recent methods and materials of construction, and promotes affordable costs.
+HSC Section 17950 mandates that the application of published building standards be applied on a statewide basis, which assists in uniformity and cost affordability.